Photography Tours photography courses, photography workshops by Jackie Peers, Hong Kong.

 Photography locations be it a tour / photography workshop or photography course

 Tap Mun Chau, one of the remoter corners of Hong Kong.
 The setting of this photography workshop includes both natural landscapes and old indigenous villages of Hong Kong.
 We explore the Tin Hau temple, walk around the rugged coastline, check out the balance rocks, walk through the fishermens village, and compare the hats of the Hakka (land folk) and the Tanka (sea folk).
-Cost: HK$900 per person Total tour time 8 hours Tour starts at 9am in Sai Kung, New Territories On arrival at Sai Kung at any one of the three bus terminals you will see the waterfront (1min walk); make your way here and you will see two piers.
+Cost: HK$3500.00 private tour Total tour time 8 hours Tour starts at 9am in Sai Kung, New Territories On arrival at Sai Kung at any one of the three bus terminals you will see the waterfront (1min walk); make your way here and you will see two piers.
 We meet at the entrance to the shorter of the two.
 If you use any other form of transport, make your way to the waterfront by the bus terminals, and the pier is right in front of you.
 Let me know what area in Hong Kong you are coming from and I will give you the quickest route.
 Facilities: Toilets en route, and refreshment stops available.
 Picnic lunch can be purchased in Sai Kung or we can use one of the local restaurants on the island. more details

 Kowloon Markets Our photographic tour takes you through the back streets of Kowloon and into the daily lives of local residents.
 We thread through colourful streets and come across some of Hong Kong’s most lively markets and well-known landmarks, where you will feel first-hand the energy and soul of everyday Kowloon.
 As we photograph, you will be immersed in the living culture of the Yau Ma Tei and Mong Kok districts - two of the most densely populated spots on earth, and where much of daily life is lived at street level.
 This is a great location for street imagery.
-Cost: HK$900 per person Total tour time 7 hours Tour starts at 10am, outside the Hong Kong Tourist Board Office, Star Ferry Terminus, Tsim Sha Tsui, Kowloon side Facilities: Toilets en route, and refreshment stops available.
+Cost: HK$2500.00 Total tour time 4 hours Tour starts at 10am, outside the Hong Kong Tourist Board Office, Star Ferry Terminus, Tsim Sha Tsui, Kowloon side Facilities: Toilets en route, and refreshment stops available.
 Local-style lunch can be purchased on tour. more details

 Chek Keng, east Sai Kung Country Park, Hong Kong.
 We can explore the historical village of Chek Keng.
 A wonderful treasure trove for a Photographer - though deserted, it is not truly abandoned as some former villagers occasionally return to check on their ancestral homes.
 Furniture and cooking utensils stand still in time, as if one day life in some of these homes might be resumed.
-Cost: HK$900 per person Total tour time 8 hours Tour starts at 9am in Sai Kung, New Territories On arrival at Sai Kung at any one of the three bus terminals you will see the waterfront (1min walk); make your way here and you will see two piers.
+Cost: HK$3500.00 private tour Total tour time 8 hours Tour starts at 9am in Sai Kung, New Territories On arrival at Sai Kung at any one of the three bus terminals you will see the waterfront (1min walk); make your way here and you will see two piers.
 We meet at the entrance to the shorter of the two.
 If you use any other form of transport, make your way to the waterfront by the bus terminals, and the pier is right in front of you.
 Let me know what area in Hong Kong you are coming from and I will give you the quickest route.
 Facilities: Toilets en route, and refreshment stops available.
 Picnic lunch can be purchased in Sai Kung or we can use one of the local restaurants on the island. more details

 Private tours With so many festivals and celebrations in Hong Kong we can often coincide our tours with one of these special events.